Are you fascinated by the impact of technology, online media and mobile connectivity on the future of civil society in developing countries?

 In developing countries and countries in transition, mobile networks are often more accessible and affordable than wired connections.
 The development of mobile infrastructure proceeds significantly faster than the modernization of landlines, and low costs for end users persuade them to connect to the Internet via mobile devices.
 Any strategy that seeks to connect individuals and communities to the web therefore needs to consider the relevance of mobile Internet access in these regions.

 After studies in Germany and England and completing the magister degree at university, I worked in journalism for print, radio, and web-based media.
 In 2006, I co-founded the Czech nonprofit organization Burma Center Prague and continuously contributed as one of two core members, developing it to one of the main organizations working on Myanmar/Burma with activities in Europe and Asia and a team of up to eight employees.
-I am involved as project manager in a project that is funded mainly through the Czech Ministry of Foreign Affairs and that seeks to empower the Burmese civil society living in India, with some activities inside Myanmar/Burma.
+I was involved as project manager in a project that is funded mainly through the Czech Ministry of Foreign Affairs and that seeks to empower the Burmese civil society living in India, with some activities inside Myanmar/Burma.
 Apart from that, I am responsible at the Burma Center for IT and research.

 During my work with Burma Center Prague, I established and customized several websites.

 I also launched a website that presents less known destinations in the Czech Republic to German readers and I created several audio tours for smartphones.